djkurran/MWSegEval/testData/TriangularMesh_HeterogeneouslyDenseBreast/README.md

 ***

 These are the data and configuration files related to an *Heterogenously dense* breast.
 The files are used to provide an example of microwave inversion results produced from the finite element method contrast source (FEM-CS) inversion technique.
 The forward and inverse models are represented with various sized triangular mesh elements.
 The models are input to the MWSegEval toolbox by selecting the *Triangular mesh* option.
-The procedure for inputing the forward and inverse model is described in [Input forward and inverse models with triangular mesh elements](https://github.com/djkurran/MWSegEval/wiki/2.1-Workflow-input-models).
+The procedure for inputing the forward and inverse model is described in the [Input forward and inverse models with triangular mesh elements](https://github.com/djkurran/MWSegEval/wiki/2.1-Workflow-input-models) section of the on-line manual.

 ## Configuration folder